module poorwsgi link | top

 Function which processed value.

-def getlist(self, key: Optional[str] = None, default: Optional[Iterable] = None, fce: Callable = <class 'str'>) link | top
+def getlist(self, key: str, default: Optional[list] = None, func: Callable = request.<lambda>, fce: Optional[Callable] = None) link | top

-Returns generator of values.
+Returns list of values

-key: None
+- key: None

 Compatibility parametr is ignored.